The Chain of Depression

 When you’re busy, you lack acquiring the knowledge which turns into wisdom, that’s why wisdom comes with age, because reflection takes time.
 The thing is though, if you make time for it, wisdom comes, you don’t have to wait until you’re ‘older’.
 We have so much “knowledge” these days, but our society seems to lack wisdom.
 Change that for yourself by reflecting on your experiences instead of running from one thing to the next.
 You can’t find or attain a level of excellence without understanding the mistakes you’ve made and how to improve.
 So don’t rush through life.
 Dig deeper and crush it!

 One of the most challenging things you could do today would be testing the reality of your silence.

 What is the first thing you feel like running to?

 Do you even practice "silence"?

 If you’re okay being still and present, then you are on your way to breaking the chain of depression.

-A couple other ways you can take heavy links away is by using the key of community and being transparent with others, showing them vulnerability.
+A couple other ways you can take heavy links away is by using the key of community and being transparent with others.
+Show others the beauty in vulnerability.

 And if you start sharing your story with others, this could be the key to breaking their chain of feeling desolation, and in turn maybe depression.